matianfu/telsa/docs/readme.md

+# Introduction

+Telsa is a *minimal* TLS 1.2 implementation for aws iot devices.

+# Architecture

+Telsa

 # Design Pattern

 This section discusses the hierarchical state machine pattern in JavaScript in general, which is used in this module.
 If you want to read or modify the code, you must have a thorough understanding of this pattern.